 Electroencephalography is frequently performed to evaluate seizures.
 No electroencephalographic findings are specific for or characteristic of MBD.[32]

 Acute or subacute lesions are characterized by edema and early myelin damage more than other changes.
 As lesions become chronic, cystic lesions are likely to develop.
 Cystic lesions are generally hyperintense around the rim on T2-weighted MRI scans and hypointense in the actual cavity on T1-weighted images.
-(See the image below.)

 ![]() View Image | T2-weighted axial image in a patient with Marchiafava-Bignami disease showing a high-signal lesion in the corpus callosum. |

 Fluid-attenuated inversion recovery (FLAIR) images may be even more sensitive than those described above.
 Hyperintense rims and hypointense cores on FLAIR images probably represent damage to the myelin at the rim, with a central necrotic area.
 Uniformly hyperintense lesions may contain a mixture of demyelination and edema.
-In acute lesions, the area of edema seen is frequently larger than the area of permanent damage.
+In acute lesions, the area of edema seen is frequently larger than that of permanent damage.

 The anterior and posterior commissures, the centrum semiovale, the brachium pontis, and the other white-matter tracts (eg, the long association fibers and the middle cerebral peduncles) may also be affected.
 However, the internal capsule and corona radiata, as well as the shorter arcuate subgyral association fibers, are typically spared.
 If the splenium of the corpus callosum is affected, the greatest degeneration most commonly occurs in the lateral portions of the middle segment.